fjorwb/PersonalBudget-II/README.md

 - Source

 ## Description
-Context: This project satisfy all the requirements of the Portfolio - Personal Budget I of the Back-End Engineering path.
-This was built with node and express, using global.variables to store and retrieve data.
+- This project satisfy all the requirements of the Portfolio - Personal Budget II of the Back-End Engineering path.
+This was built with node and express, postgres SQL to store and retrieve data.

 ## Project Objectives
-Build an API using Node.js and Express
+- Build an API using Node.js and Express
-Be able to create, read, update, and delete envelopes Be able to create, read, update, delete and make transaction between envelopes.
+- Be able to create, read, update, and delete envelopes
+- Be able to create, read, update, delete and make transaction between envelopes.
-Add functionality to CRUD expenses and produce a Balance.
+- Add functionality to CRUD expenses and produce a Balance.
-Use Git version control to keep track of your work
+- Use Git version control to keep track of your work
-Use Postman to test API endpoints
+- Use Postman to test API endpoints
+- Implement a database
+- Integrate existing API endpoints with database layer
+- Database implementation for transactions
+- Deploy the app using Heroku
+- Create documentation using the Swagger API
-Document the project using JSDoc and Swagger.
+- Document the project using JSDoc and Swagger.

 ## Technology
 Project is created with: